dromney/acad-website/content/personal/running/index.md

 ---

 Around the end of 2023, I decided to devote more of my time to keeping my body (and mind) in shape.
 In order to maintain a good habit like this, I need accountability and I need a goal.
 I decided to get into running.
-To provide myself with a goal, I signed up for the Utah Valley Marathon (and have since run in half-marathons in the area).
+To provide myself with a goal, I signed up for the Utah Valley Marathon (and have since run multiple half-marathons in the area).
 To provide myself with accountability, I started recording my runs, and posting to this website is another form of accountability.

 The data linked here are a spreadsheet of my runs since I began this process.
 There are a number of metrics I keep track of, and I use a `gam` model in the programming language `R` to try to predict the pace I should run for regular exercise and for a race.